bhavul/JIRA-Similar-Issue-Finder-App/README.md

   --help  Show this message and exit.

 Commands:
   comment_related_tickets         This runs a script to comment related
                                   tickets...
+  get_data                        This command returns data that is being
+                                  used...
+  post_template_comment_on_new_tickets
-  get_data                     This command returns data that is being used... train_related_tickets_model  This runs a script to train model on all...
+                                  This creates a template comment on each... train_related_tickets_model     This runs a script to train model on all...
 ```

-There are 3 commands available.
+There are 4 commands available.
 1. comment_related_tickets
 2. get_data
 3. train_related_tickets_model
+4. post_template_comment_on_new_tickets

 You could ask the program for help regarding each of those commands too.